Method: Module#const_missing

 Foo::UNDEFINED_CONST #=> :UNDEFINED_CONST: symbol returned

-In the next example when a reference is made to an undefined constant, it attempts to load a file whose name is the lowercase version of the constant (thus class Fred
+attempts to load a file whose path is the lowercase version of the constant name (thus class Fred

 is assumed to be in file fred.rb